Contemplation’s Pedagogical Role

 - Faculty: Dr. Maughn Gregory, Educational Foundations

-- Faculty: Dr. Aditya Adarkar, Classics & General Humanities
+- Faculty: Dr. Aditya Adarkar, Classics and General Humanities

 - Staff: Susan Hagen, Department Administrator, Curriculum and Teaching

 Meditation in Higher Education